-We have been receiving donations from people all over the world including authors Professor Brian Cox and Dr Karl have also generously provided many signed copies of their books.
-We are now providing books to over a hundred schools across Australia.
-We are working on creating resources in languages and a DeadlyScience podcast looking at First Nations scientists from around the world.
+We receive donations from people all over the world.
+Scientists and authors Professor Lisa Harvey-Smith, Professor Brian Cox, and Dr Karl have generously provided many signed copies of their books.
+We are working on creating primary school STEM learning resources in First Nations languages, STEM career programs for Indigenous high schoolers, and cultural competency resources for STEM professionals.
 We hope to create platforms to create equal education for all in Australia.

 Corey Tutt is a proud Kamilaroi man and Young Australian of the Year for NSW 2020.
 He is the CEO and founder of DeadlyScience, which provides science resources, mentoring and training to over a hundred remote and regional schools across Australia with a particular focus on Aboriginal and Torres Strait Islander communities.
 When Corey found out there was remote schools in Australia with hardly any STEM resources he set out to make change.
 To date, DeadlyScience has provided over 16,000 culturally appropriate books focused on STEM (Science, Technology, Engineering and Mathematics) as well as telescopes, microscopes and other equipment to spark student interest.
 Schools involved with DeadlyScience have reported a 25% increase in engagement in STEM and increased attendance.
 As a board member of Science Technology Australia, Corey is contributing to the development of their first ever Reconciliation Action Plan to further encourage participation and inclusion of First Nations peoples in STEM.
 Corey’s passion for Indigenous education has also been recognised through various awards including the CSIRO Indigenous STEM Champion 2019; AMP Tomorrow Maker 2019 and ABC Trailblazer 2019, 2020 Eureka prize finalist.
 In 2020 Corey was named a human rights hero by the Australian human rights commission.
 In his spare time Corey is a Research assistant and writes for K-Zone magazine and is currently authoring a children’s book called ‘The First Scientists”.